 Notice: Due to problems with the modules machine readable name (https://www.drupal.org/node/2279731) that has now been sorted out, an upgrade to version 7.x-1.14 has to be done manually.
 Drush will not work.

-Notice: If you are using a responsive theme please use the 7.x-1.12 version of the module.
+Notice: If you are using a responsive theme upgrade to 7.x-1.14 version or later of the module.

 This module intends to deal with the EU Directive on Privacy and Electronic Communications that comes into effect in the UK on 26th May 2012.
 From this date on, you run the risk of enforcement action if you are not compliant or visibly working towards compliance.
 More information can be found here

 The above information applies to the UK however the EU law will be enforced in all EU countries and hence the module can be used everywhere in the EU.